Maher-GZ/Optimizer-Mathematical-Description/README.md

 Contributions are welcome!
 If you would like to contribute, please fork the repository and submit a pull request.
 Ensure that your contributions are well-documented and tested.

-## License

-This repository is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Contact

-If you have any questions or suggestions, please feel free to contact the repository maintainer.
+If you have any questions or suggestions, please feel free to contact me.

 ---